 Academic Integrity and Plagiarism

 Durham Tech upholds and enforces high standards of academic honesty and integrity both in and out of the classroom.
-The college establishes and follows a process for defining and addressing academic dishonesty when it occurs.
-The college recognizes plagiarism as a specific subset of academic dishonesty and follows a process for addressing plagiarism.
-Review the Academic Integrity and Plagiarism policy.
+The College establishes and follows a process for defining and addressing academic dishonesty when it occurs.
+The College recognizes plagiarism as a specific subset of academic dishonesty and follows a process for addressing plagiarism.

 Student Code of Conduct

 Durham Tech has an obligation to maintain a safe and orderly educational environment for students, faculty, staff, and visitors.
-The intent of the Code of Conduct is to protect the rights and safety of all individuals on campus.
-All students are required to abide by the Student Code of Conduct.
+The intent of the Student Code of Conduct is to protect the rights and safety of all individuals on campus.

-Durham Technical Community College is committed to the well-being of the College community and to promoting and providing a safe and healthy environment.
+Durham Tech is committed to the well-being of the College community and to promoting and providing a safe and healthy environment.
 The unlawful manufacture, distribution, dispensation, possession, or use of controlled substances or alcoholic beverages is prohibited on College premises and at College-sponsored activities.
-View the Drug and Alcohol – Students policy.

 Sexual Misconduct/Title IX

 Durham Tech does not discriminate on the basis of sex, gender, or sexual orientation in its education programs, services, or activities.
-The institution is committed to maintaining and strengthening an environment founded on civility and respect, and providing a learning, working, and living environment that is free from harassment, discrimination, or other forms of sexual misconduct..
+The institution is committed to maintaining and strengthening an environment founded on civility and respect, and providing a learning, working, and living environment that is free from harassment, discrimination, or other forms of sexual misconduct.
 Durham Tech is further committed to ensuring all parties are afforded the protections of due process in reviewing complaints of sexual misconduct.
-View the Sexual Misconduct policy and Title IX information..

 Appropriate Use of Computing Resources

-Durham Tech provides a variety of computing resources to employees, students, and our community.
-Restrictions or limits placed on use of college computing resources are intended to protect the resources; to maintain the integrity of the networks; and to comply with appropriate policies, laws, and regulations.
-Persons using college computer resources are expected to use these resources responsibly.
-For more information, consult the Appropriate Use of Computing Resources policy and procedures.
+Durham Tech provides a variety of computing resources to employees, students, and the community.
+Restrictions or limits placed on the use of college computing resources are intended to protect the resources; maintain the integrity of the networks; and comply with appropriate policies, laws, and regulations.
+People using college computing resources are expected to use these resources responsibly.

 Safety and Security

 Campus Police and Public Safety provides 24-hour-a-day patrol protection for college buildings, grounds, and parking lots.
-It responds to crime reports, fires, medical emergencies, traffic accidents, and other incidents requiring police or security assistance.
-The office is located on main campus in Building 8.
-Students, faculty, and staff can report emergencies to Campus Police and Public Safety by dialing extension 5555 from any on-campus phone or calling the Durham City Police by dialing 9-911.
-To report security or safety hazards or other non-emergency situations, call Campus Police and Public Safety at 919-536-7255, extension 5555.
+The department responds to crime reports, fires, medical emergencies, traffic accidents, and other incidents requiring police or security assistance.
+The Campus Police and Public Safety office is located on Main Campus in Building 8.
+Students and employees may report emergencies by calling 919-536-7255, extension 5555 or dialing extension 5555 or 9-911 from any campus phone.
+To report security or safety hazards that are non-emergency situations, call Campus Police and Public Safety at 919-536-7255, extension 5555.

-The college is committed to the safety and security of all members of the college community.
-In times of emergency, the college will provide appropriate campus-wide response to assure safety and minimize losses.
-Up-to-date information on an emergency situation and communication options are posted on the Alert Notifications web page.
+In times of emergency, the College will provide appropriate College-wide response to assure safety and minimize losses.
+Up-to-date emergency information and communication options are posted on the Alert Notifications webpage.

-Information about identification cards, transportation options, campus safety tips, first aid, and lost and found is available in the Safety and Security policy.
+View the Safety and Security policy and procedure for information about identification cards, transportation options, campus safety tips, first aid, and lost and found.

-Information about crime at the Durham Tech Main Campus, Orange County Campus, and Northern Durham Center is available to the public online through the Office of Postsecondary Education in the U.S. Department of Education.
-Type the name of the college in the search engine to access the reports.
-Also, the daily crime log is available for public inspection upon request in the college's Campus Police and Public Safety office at the Main Campus and at the Orange County Campus, or the Northern Durham Center.
+Information about crime at Main Campus, Orange County Campus, Duke Street North, and Northern Durham Center is available online through the Office of Postsecondary Education in the U.S. Department of Education.
+The daily crime log is available upon request in the Police and Public Safety office on Main Campus or at the Security desk at Orange County Campus and the Northern Durham Center.

-Your Guide to Safety on Campus provides information about safety and security on Durham Tech campuses.
+Your Guide to Safety on Campus, which serves as Durham Technical Community College’s Clery Report, provides information about safety and security on Durham Tech campuses.

 Family Educational Rights and Privacy Act

-In accordance with The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99), the Federal law that protects the privacy of student education records, students have certain rights to inspect and review their education records, request that their records be corrected if they believe that they are inaccurate or misleading, and determine what information about their records can be released.
-Durham Tech reserves the right to disclose, without consent, “directory” information.
-View the Family Educational Rights and Privacy Act policy and procedure.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), the Federal law that protects the privacy of student education records, students have certain rights to inspect and review their education records, request that their records be corrected if they believe that they are inaccurate or misleading, and determine what information about their records can be released.
+Durham Technical Community College reserves the right to disclose directory information without consent.